A Complete Dichotomy Rises from the Capture of Vanishing Signatures: Preliminaries

 Although our main result is about symmetric signatures, some of our proofs utilize asymmetric signatures.
-When an asymmetric signature is used in a gadget, we place a diamond on the edge corresponding to the most significant index bit.
+When a gadget has an asymmetric signature, we place a diamond on the edge corresponding to the most significant index bit.
 The remaining index bits are in order of decreasing significance as one travels counterclockwise around the vertex.
 (See Figure~\ref{fig:rotate_asymmetric_signature} for an example.)
 Some of our gadget constructions are bipartite graphs.
 To highlight this structure, we use vertices of different shapes.
 Any time a gadget has a square vertex, it is assigned $[0,1,0]$.
 (See Figure~\ref{fig:gadget:special_vanishing_case:glue} for an example.)

 We note that even for a very simple signature set $\mathcal{F}$, the signatures for all $\mathcal{F}$-gates can be quite complicated and expressive.